sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/06_angular/angular.md

 ### Legacy Angular Wrapper

 If you are using the legacy Glue42 Angular wrapper, [`@glue42/ng-glue`](https://www.npmjs.com/package/@glue42/ng-glue), you can download the documentation for it from [here](../../../../assets/glue42-angular-legacy.md).
-The documentation on this site is relevant only to the new light-weight Glue42 Angular wrapper - [`@glue42/ng`](https://www.npmjs.com/package/@glue42/ng).
+The documentation on this site is relevant only to the new lightweight Glue42 Angular wrapper - [`@glue42/ng`](https://www.npmjs.com/package/@glue42/ng).

 ## Prerequisites